 Well, as I noted in Chapter 15, BABS works best as a draft prep tool so our focus is going to be on maximizing that value.
-However, some folks do like to see the season-long germination process so we publish database updates in early May, early June, around the All-Star Break, and in mid-August.
+However, some folks do like to see the season-long germination process so we publish database updates several times during the season.
 Those updates come prepackaged with a HUGE RED SMALL-SAMPLE CAVEAT.
 Use them at your own risk.
-There are plenty of other in-season resources.
+There are plenty of other in-season resources out there.